francoislevesque/starter-template/README.md

 * Chart.js - Charting Library
 * Slick Slider - Slider Library
 * Vue.js
+* JQuery

 One must verify the main.scss if some libraries are removed.

+## Todo in near future
+* Simple Router
+* Translations working with the Router